 From an environmental exposures’ perspective, pharmaceuticals have been found in our rivers and streams, fish, wildlife, and even in our drinking water.
 Drugs in our fresh water ways isn’t a new phenomenon.
 Active pharmaceutical ingredients (APIs) have been in the water since humans first started using and excreting drugs.
 But we’re just beginning to recognize the magnitude of the problem.
 It is estimated that in 2019, 4.38 billion retail prescriptions were filled throughout the United States.

 The U.S. Geological Survey has detected codeine, sulfa drugs, hormone replacement therapies (such as estradiol), and many other medications in a wide swath of surface waters around the country.
 Tissue samples of the nation’s fish reveal that these drugs are being absorbed in fish, resulting in body burdens of pharmaceuticals that may travel up the food chain.
-Antidepression medicines have been found in fish brains.
+These antidepressant medications have even been found in fish brains.

 Drugs Up and Down Stream